Peep and the Big Wide World

 Peep and the Big Wide World is an animated preschool television series created by Danish-Canadian animator Kaj Pindal.
-It revolves around the lives of three birds named Peep, Chirp, and Quack, as they discover, investigate, and explore the world around them.
+It revolves around the lives of three anthropomorphic birds named Peep, Chirp, and Quack, as they discover, investigate, and explore the world around them.

 The show was based on the 1988 short film of the same name produced by the National Film Board of Canada, which itself is based on the 1962 short film The Peep Show, also produced by the National Film Board of Canada.
 The series premiered on April 12, 2004, on Discovery Kids and on TLC as part of their Ready Set Learn! children's block in the United States, and on TVOKids in Canada.
-It was produced by WGBH Boston (through its kids division WGBH Kids), 9 Story Media Group (formerly 9 Story Entertainment; in its debut production), Eggbox LLC, the National Film Board of Canada, and Discovery Kids Original Productions (seasons 1–3), in association with TVOntario and Discovery Kids, and is distributed by Alliance Atlantis (through AAC Kids for the first season).
+It was produced by WGBH in Boston (through its kids division WGBH Kids), 9 Story Media Group (formerly 9 Story Entertainment; in its debut production), Eggbox LLC, the National Film Board of Canada in association with TVOntario and Discovery Kids and is distributed by Alliance Atlantis (through AAC Kids for the first season).

 Throughout its run, it was underwritten by the National Science Foundation, with Northrop Grumman underwriting season four in 2010.

 Each episode consists of two 9-minute stories, which are animated segments, and two 2-minute live-action segments, in which children explore and demonstrate the same topic presented in the animated segment.
 The show is narrated by Joan Cusack and the background music is produced by Steve D' Angelo and Terry Tompkins.